avast/slog4s/site/docs/index.md

       .unsafeRunSync()
 ```

 Additional arguments are type safe.
-Following code will file in compile time:
+Following code will fail in compile time:

 ```scala mdoc:fail
 class That(value: String)